How To Properly Dry Brush

 How To Dry Brush

-So here’s a step-by-step guide on how to dry brush:
+So here’s a step-by-step guide on how to dry brush your body:

 1. Make sure your body is bone-dry.
 It’d be a full-body scrub in a Turkish bath if it wasn’t dry.
 So dry body is a prerequisite.